 Parameterisation

-The fable ARIMA() function uses an alternate parameterisation of constants to stats::arima() and forecast::Arima().
+The fable ARIMA() function uses an alternative parameterisation of constants to stats::arima() and forecast::Arima().
 While the parameterisations are equivalent, the coefficients for the constant/mean will differ.

 $$(1-\phi_1B - \cdots - \phi_p B^p)(1-B)^d y_t = c + (1 + \theta_1 B + \cdots + \theta_q B^q)\varepsilon_t$$